 We’re so glad people are increasingly realizing how delicious and healthy fermented foods (and drinks!) can be.
 We love kombucha, and kefir has that fantastically tangy-sweet flavor we adore.

 Here at Fusion Teas we are all about health and wellness.
 We have obtained our Organic Milk Kefir Grains from multiple sources and take good care of the grains.
 This helps us offer the best kefir made with as many healthy bacteria strains possible.

 What is Milk Kefir?

 Milk Kefir is a cultured dairy product packed with probiotics.
 Probiotics are microbes, good bacteria, similar to the bacteria already in your body.
 Your lower digestive tract teems with a complex and diverse community of these bacteria.
-The drink is nutrient dense — it’s full of calcium and phosphorus, plus vitamins B and K. Magnesium and riboflavin are also present.
+The drink is nutrient dense and easy to make at home — it’s full of calcium and phosphorus, plus vitamins B and K. Magnesium and riboflavin are also present.
 Of note, kefir is also low in lactose, the naturally occurring sugar found in milk.